Katunyu-Boonchumjai/the-chamelot-engine/README.md

 # The Chamelot: OpenRTP Engine 🎰

 **OpenRTP Engine** is a state-of-the-art, high-precision PID control system designed for stabilizing Return to Player (RTP) in gaming environments.
-It combines high-speed mathematical certainty with a natural, "human-like" payment feel through its unique **Dual-Path Weighted Memory** architecture.

 ---

-## 🌟 Key Features

-### 🧠 Dual-Path Weighted Memory (The "Balanced Brain")
-OpenRTP solves the classic trade-off between long-term precision and short-term responsiveness:
-- **Base Integrator (Precision Path):** A 100% accurate memory path that tracks every cent of house profit.
-It ensures zero steady-state error, meaning the machine will *always* converge perfectly to the target RTP, no matter how many millions of spins are run.
-- **Reactive Integrator (Response Path):** A short-term, weighted path that reacts 2x more strongly to recent events (like Jackpots).
-It uses a 0.99 decay factor to ensure the machine responds "emotionally" to recent high-wins without being permanently stuck in the past.

-### ⚖️ Asymmetric Stabilization
-Tuned for real-world casino psychology:
-- **Stealth Tightening (-0.9):** Recover house margins subtly without making the game feel "dead."
-- **Aggressive Loosening (+2.0):** Allow the machine to pay out generously after a big event to maintain player engagement and "Hot Streak" sensations.

 ### 🌪️ Chaos Mode Stress Testing
 The engine is verified for extreme volatility.
 Launch a **10 Million Spin** test with random bets ($1 to $3,000+) and watch the PID maintain sub-0.5% error margins.